BrazosBrian/MyProject/Readme.txt

-Howdy ...this is a test
+Howdy ...this is a test.
+And another change.